-A substrate of sterilised soil (or any fertiliser-free topsoil) works very well.
+A substrate of 50% play sand and 50% John Innes no.1 compost (or any fertiliser-free topsoil) mixed together works very well.

 N.B.
 Hemp has sharp particles which can easily cause serious damage to tortoises and it can sometimes prove to be fatal especially if ingested and as such is not recommended for use as a substrate.